Organizing and Managing Leads for Optimal Results

 Dallas

-Out of more than 100 pool builders with new construction activity on record in the Dallas area last month, the following ranked as the top three for total new permits:
+Out of more than 235 contractors with new residential construction activity on record in the Dallas area last month, the following ranked as the top five for total new permits:

 BuilderTotal Permits